d12frosted/elpa-mirror/gnu/aggressive-completion-readme.txt

 using the standard completion help (unless the number of possible completions exceeds `aggressive-completion-max-shown-completions').

-Automatic completion is temporarily disabled after all commands in `aggressive-completion-no-complete-commands'.
-Basically all deletion/kill commands are listed here in order not to complete back to the thing you just deleted.
+Automatic completion is done after all commands in `aggressive-completion-auto-complete-commands'.

 Aggressive completion can be toggled using `aggressive-completion-toggle-auto-complete' (bound to `M-t' by default)